brewaa/stellar-checkout/README.md

 ## Disclaimer
 StellarCheckout is not affiliated with nor endorsed by the Stellar Development Foundation.
-StellarCheckout is an independant open source contribution to the Stellar Build Challenge.
+StellarCheckout is an independent open source contribution to the Stellar Build Challenge.

 ## Tip Jar